 Rosemary took her love of music into her post-secondary education at Cambrian College in Sudbury where she graduated with a diploma in violin performance.
 While studying at Cambrian, Rosemary played with the North Bay Symphony Orchestra and Haledette Trio.

 Upon graduation from Cambrian College Rosemary took a position as conductor for the New Strings Youth Orchestra, now known as the HWDSB Strings Program, run by the Hamilton-Wentworth District School Board.
-Through this position Rosemary teaches beginner and advanced level orchestra, a post she still holds today.
+Through this position Rosemary taught beginner and advanced level orchestra for the school board.

 Rosemary also works as a freelance musician throughout the Hamilton/Burlington areas contributing to albums and live shows with some of Southern Ontario’s best musicians.

-While that might seem like enough to keep one person busy, Rosemary also teaches strings and theory at Long & McQuade, various HWDSB schools and in her private home studio.
+While that might seem like enough to keep one person busy, Rosemary also teaches strings and theory at Long & McQuade, and in her private home studio.

 Overall, Rosemary is a musician that through hard work and dedication has achieved a place in the music industry that allows her to learn, teach others, and enjoy every day with beautiful notes in the air.
 She is strongly dedicated to teaching privately, preparing students for concerts and their examinations, and motivating all ages to love, appreciate and play music.
 Some of her positions, recognitions and accreditations include:

-- Conductor and musical director of Garden City Orchestra, Bumblebee Orchestra and HWDSB Junior Orchestra.
+- Conductor and musical director of Bumblebee Orchestra and Garden City Orchestra.

 - Teaching violin/cello classes, junior and senior orchestra for HWDSB Strings program for 10 years.